pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 == Description ==

-This plugins customizes the default behavior of GlotPress Portuguese (Portugal) Locales, allowing you to automatically convert the approved/current strings in Portuguese (Portugal) to its variant of Portuguese (Portugal AO90).
+This plugins customizes the default behavior of GlotPress Portuguese (Portugal) Locales, allowing you to automatically convert the approved/current strings in Portuguese (Portugal) to its variant of Portuguese (Portugal, AO90).

-Keep the Portuguese (Portugal) root translations and the Portuguese (Portugal AO90) variant translations automatically converted and synced in your GlotPress install.
+Keep the Portuguese (Portugal) root translations and the Portuguese (Portugal, AO90) variant translations automatically converted and synced in your GlotPress install.

 Only translations whose conversion are different from the original root translation are added to the variant translation set.